Maurice Denuzière

-Maurice Denuzière (born 29 August 1926 in Saint-Étienne) is a French journalist and writer.
+Maurice Denuzière (29 August 1926 – 2 November 2025) was a French journalist and writer.

-Biography
+Life and career

+Denuzière was born in Saint-Étienne on 29 August 1926.
 After studying journalism and a career in naval aeronautics, he embarked on journalism.
 In 1951, he became a chronicler for France-Soir and Le Monde.
-Passionate about writing, he is the author of several best sellers.
-Now that he has become a rather famous author, he is best known for his novel suite entitled Louisiana, in 6 volumes (1977–1987).
+Passionate about writing, he was the author of several best sellers.
+Now that he had become a rather famous author, he was best known for his novel suite entitled Louisiana, in 6 volumes (1977–1987).

 He was appointed a commandeur in the Ordre des Arts et des Lettres in January 2010.

+Denuzière died in Dijon on 2 November 2025, at the age of 99.